wlemkows/nvml/pmempool/master/pmempool-info.1.md

 The **pmempool** with **info** command analyzes pool file as long as it is possible regarding *correctness* of internal meta-data (correct offsets, sizes etc.).
 If it is *not* possible to analyze the rest of the file, **pmempool** exits with error code and prints appropriate error message.

-<p>Currently there is lack of interprocess synchronization for pool files, so the **info** command should be invoked off-line.
+Currently there is lack of interprocess synchronization for pool files, so the **info** command should be invoked off-line.
 Using **pmempool** on pool file which may be modified by another process may lead to unexpected errors in pool file.

 **pmempool info** opens pool file in *read-only* mode so the file will remain untouched after processing.